 People to people links

 Australia is an attractive education destination for Chileans.
-In 2014 there were 1805 Chilean students studying in Australian educational institutions making Chile the third-largest source of international students from Latin America, after Brazil and Colombia.
+In 2014, there were over 2,300 Chilean students studying in Australian educational institutions making Chile the third-largest source of international students from Latin America, after Brazil and Colombia.

 Australia's bilateral education relationship with Chile is well developed.
-Collaborative agreements exist between Australian education and training institutions, the Chilean Government and local education providers, covering scholarships, student exchanges and double degree arrangements.
-Australia is among the top destination countries for scholarship students funded by the Chilean Government's Becas Chile Scholarship Program, under which more than 500 students have been sent to study in Australia since 2010.
+In July 2015, Foreign Minister Julie Bishop MP signed a Memorandum of Understanding on Education with Chile’s Vice Minister for Education Valentina Quiroga in Santiago.
+Additional collaborative agreements exist between Australian education and training institutions, the Chilean Government and local education providers, covering scholarships, student exchanges and double degree arrangements.
+Australia is among the top destination countries for scholarship students funded by the Chilean Government's Becas Chile Scholarship Program, under which more than 760 students have been sent to study in Australia since 2009.
 The program includes postgraduate, undergraduate and vocational education and training scholarships.
-New opportunities are emerging for Australian education and training providers in areas such as mining, energy and water management, where Australia has key research and teaching strengths and Chile has human capital development needs.
+New opportunities are emerging for Australian education and training providers in areas such as mining, energy and water management, where Australia has research and teaching strengths and Chile has human-capital development needs.
 Greater engagement between government, researchers, education and training providers and industry is taking place as a result.

-Short-term visitor numbers are growing since Qantas began direct flights from Sydney to Santiago in March 2012, in addition to LAN services via Auckland, which commenced in 2002.
-Since December 2014, Qantas operates four direct flights a week on the Sydney-Santiago route.
-In February 2015 capacity was doubled to 4,000 seats per week each way under bilateral air service arrangements.
+Short-term visitor numbers have been growing since Qantas began direct flights from Sydney to Santiago in March 2012, in addition to LAN services via Auckland, which commenced in 2002.
+Since December 2014, Qantas operates four direct flights a week on the Sydney-Santiago route; this will increase to five non-stop services each week from December 2015.
+In February 2015, capacity was doubled to 4,000 seats per week each way under an expanded bilateral air service agreement.
 Chilean tourism authorities recorded the arrival of 42,133 Australians in 2014.

 From 2010 to 2014, Australia provided $100 million in official development assistance to Latin America, including 250 Australia Awards scholarships.
-Chile received 23 Australia Awards Scholarships and 14 Australia Awards Fellowships (including the current round).
-The regional program has now closed, though some activities that have already been funded will continue until 2017.
-Following the 2010 Chile earthquake and tsunami, Australia provided $5 million for the immediate relief of emergency supplies (generators, tents, stretcher beds and rain jackets), and helped Fundacion Integra to reconstruct and restore 32 child care centres in the poorest areas of Chile that were most affected.
-At the time, the Fundacion Integra board of directors was chaired by Cecilia Morel, the wife of the then Chilean President, Sebastian Piñera.
+Chile received 23 Australia Awards Scholarships, while the Australia Awards Fellowships program remains in place of which 14 have been awarded to Chileans including in the current round.
+The regional development assistance program has now closed, though some activities that have already been funded will continue until 2017.
+Following the 2010 Chile earthquake and tsunami, Australia provided $5 million for the immediate emergency relief, and helped Fundación Integra to reconstruct and restore 32 child care centres.

 The Australian Embassy in Santiago manages a Direct Aid Program (DAP), which provides financial support to a broad range of projects in Chile, including community development projects and those designed to address challenges in vulnerable communities.